 Your business goals.
 If end-users are not tech savvy, they will need to be spoon-fed information, often in a visually appealing way.
 Some ETL tools are powerful and easy to set up, but require some technical knowledge in order to get the best out of them, or have UI that is clunky and intimidating for non-technical users.
 Conversely, having a great looking dashboard that takes ages to update and requires constant attention from engineers is also unlikely to be popular.

 There is a way to get the benefits of collecting your data from various sources without the full ETL process: ELT (Extract, Transform, Load), whereby extracted data is immediately loaded, and all data from all data sources is moved into a single, centralized data repository.
 Leveraging the latest infrastructure technologies and the cloud, systems can now support large storage and scalable computing.
 With ELT, all data is already loaded and can be used at any time.

 For example, Panoply’s cloud data platform has end-to-end data management built in.
 It automatically extracts data from a variety of sources, stores it in a secure data warehouse, and makes it available to popular BI and analytical tools.

 There are many ETL tools available, each with its own advantages, disadvantages and quirks.

-For the ultimate and only tool you’ll need, look no further than Panoply’s smart data warehouse.
-With Panoply you can automate the ingestion from any data source, and make tables clear, configurable, and immediately queryable.
+For the ultimate and only tool you’ll need, look no further than Panoply’s cloud data platform.
+With Panoply you can automate data ingestion and make tables clear, configurable, and immediately queryable.